kadena-io/hardhat-kadena-plugin/packages/hardhat-create2-proxy/README.md

    - The version parameter allows you to start fresh with a new secondary key when needed
    - Increment the version if you ever need to redeploy the Create2Factory with a clean state

+## Sender-Bound vs Standard Deployments

+This package supports two CREATE2 deployment modes:

+### Standard CREATE2 (`bindToSender: false`)

+- Contract address depends only on: bytecode, salt, and factory address
+- Anyone can deploy to the predetermined address if they know the salt
+- Multiple signers using the same salt will target the same address

+### Sender-Bound CREATE2 (`bindToSender: true`)

+- Contract address depends on: bytecode, salt, factory address, AND deployer address
+- Prevents address front-running - only the specific deployer can use that address
+- Different signers using the same salt will deploy to different addresses

 ## Installation

 ```bash